how st valentine was killed

 Claudius believed that Roman men

-join the army because of their
+were unwilling to join the army because of their

 strong attachment to their wives and families.